gbmhunter/blog/content/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/_index.md

 ## Further Reading

 See the [Filter Tunings page](/electronics/circuit-design/analogue-filters/filter-tunings/) for info Butterworth, Chebyshev, Bessel and Elliptic analogue filter tunings and how to create their transfer functions from specific polynomials.

+If you are interested in digital filters, you can check out the [Windowed Moving Average Filters page](/programming/signal-processing/digital-filters/windowed-moving-average-filters/) and the [Exponential Moving Average (EMA) Filters page](https://blog.mbedded.ninja/programming/signal-processing/digital-filters/exponential-moving-average-ema-filter/).

 ## References